Israel • June 14 - July 23, 2015

 Uncover the Riches of a Canaanite Palace

-Located in a quiet rural setting within the western Galilee of Israel, only a ten minute ride from the historical town of Acco, with its Medieval and Ottoman old city, fishing harbor and traditional market, and the modern resort town of Nahariya, the site of Tel Kabri has what may be the earliest-known Western art yet found in the Eastern Mediterranean.
+Located in a quiet rural setting within the western Galilee of Israel, only a ten-minute ride from the historical town of Acco, with its Medieval and Ottoman old city, fishing harbor and traditional market, and the modern resort town of Nahariya, the site of Tel Kabri has what may be the earliest-known Western art found yet in the Eastern Mediterranean.

 How does a dig team work?
 What do archaeologists look for at a dig?
 In this documentary DVD, learn how excavators work and what we can learn from archaeology.
 More information.

 Today the Tel and its surroundings are an agricultural land, with lush plantations of bananas and avocados overlying the ancient remains.
 During excavations conducted at the site from 1986-1993 by Professor Wolf-Dietrich Niemeier and the late Professor Aharon Kempinski, a floor and wall frescoes painted in an Aegean manner, probably by Cycladic or Minoan artists, were discovered within a building that they identified as a palace.